May 17, 2012 by

 God is my father.
 I had no problem accepting His Fatherhood in my life when I came to saving faith in His Son, Jesus Christ.
 Yet, as I have come to know many believers over the last 25 years, I could not understand why so many have difficulty in embracing this truth in their own relationship with God.

 For some it is the difficulty of knowing the fatherhood of God because their own fathers were such poor examples.
 Their natural tendency is to superimpose the image of their earthly father onto their heavenly father.
 For others it is a theological abstraction that blocks their grasp of the fatherhood of God.
 For them, only Jesus is the Son of God, and we are merely adopted creatures.
 To think we are actually the children of God is to imply that we are divine, too, and that would be blasphemous to that theological frame of mind.
-Continue reading “A Father to the Fatherless” »
+Read the rest of this entry →

 May 21, 2011 by